nodejs/node/doc/api/dgram.md

 TTL.
 If the TTL is decremented to 0 by a router, it will not be forwarded.
 Changing TTL values is typically done for network probes or when multicasting.

-The argument to `socket.setTTL()` is a number of hops between 1 and 255.
-The default on most systems is 64 but can vary.
+The `ttl` argument may be between between 1 and 255.
+The default on most systems is 64.

 ### socket.unref()
 <!-- YAML